bethkux/ASS_ENR1/identification_of_responsibilities.md

 #### Responsibilities

+1. User interface (UI) interaction and navigation
+    - Provide access to the personal information page.
+    - Display stored profile data and enable edit mode.
+    - Indicate editable fields visually.

+2. Profile data modification and validation
+    - Accept and validate changes to editable fields.
+    - Check for restricted or sensitive data modifications.
+    - Save validated changes to the database.

+3. Confirmation and notifications
+    - Notify the SDO when sensitive data (e.g., IBAN, contact email) changes.
+    - Confirm successful update via pop-up and email.
+    - Log all profile changes for compliance.

 ### Feature: Teacher’s lectures management

 As a teacher, I want a way to create and manage my lectures, so that can I plan and officially set up my lectures.